Shell1010/AQW-md/Other Guides/Stats & Misc.md

 - 3 Stack = 1.0
 - 4 Stack and above = 1.5

 For recording damage, it only records the most recent 10 seconds.
 If your nuke exceeds 10 seconds, it will not add any extra damage and just waste time.
-[Refer to this amazing animation made by SLGMA for an example of how the damage changes if you exceed 10 seconds.][https://streamable.com/msrl8]
+[Refer to this amazing animation made by SLGMA for an example of how the damage changes if you exceed 10 seconds.](https://streamable.com/msrl8)

 The total damage done during that timespan is then multiplied by any additional all-out, mag-out, phy-out, dot-out (if nuke is dot) buffs, then multiplied by the rift modifiers below.
 I'm going to refer to the [[Shadow Stalker of Time#Extra information|SSOT Guide]] as it provides an example of how you'd calculate the final "damage recorded".
+Divide the damage recorded by any outgoing damage modifiers **BEFORE** putting in the multiplier for nukes, as nukes record the raw damage unaffected by outgoing damage modifiers.
+The only modifier that is considered to be part of the raw damage would be crit modifiers.

 Calendar Classes' Rift Mods (post-coefficient changes + post-rift multipliers) at 4 stacks:
 - CDK: 2.17